fogfish/gurl/doc/user-guide.md

 // All path segments are escaped by default, use ! symbol to disable it http.Join(
-  // this do not work
+  // this does not work
   ø.GET.URL("%s/%s", "http://example.com", "foo/bar"),

   // this works